cryptoskillz/payme/admin/README.md

 Change variables:

 Open _data/env.js
-	Change "Title" to your customers title
+	Change "TITLE" to your customers title
-	Change "Copyright" to your company / product name Change "DATA" if you want to call the your data view something else IE projects.
-Change env vars
+	Change "COPYRIGHT" to your company / product name Change "DATAMAIN" if you want to call the your data view something else IE projects. chnage "DASHBOARDSTRAP" if you want to change the strapline Change env vars

 open .env